editorconfig/editorconfig-core-c/README.md

 Getting Help
 ------------

-For help with the EditorConfig core code, please write to our [mailing list][].
+For help with the EditorConfig C Core code, please write to our [mailing list][].
 Bugs and feature requests should be submitted to our [issue tracker][].

 If you are writing a plugin a language that can import C libraries, you may want to import and use the EditorConfig library directly.
 If you do use the